 Ms Polly Macpherson

-As award leader of Designer Maker she leads a group of internationally acclaimed practitioners who teach the thinking, inventing, designing, creating, manufacturing, constructing, building, producing, making and selling of objects and artefacts.
-She is interested in how things are made, how things can be made ethically and sustainably, how this can be taught; and the nurturing individuals so to develop original creative voices.
+She leads a group of internationally acclaimed practitioners who teach the thinking, inventing, designing, creating, manufacturing, constructing, building, producing and making of objects and artefacts.

 Dynamics of Leadership Performance Coach - Cultural Leadership Prog. - Arts Council England, CCSkills & MLA funded.

-Winner of 2010 Conference Prize, Drawing Research Network, University of Brighton.
+Conference Prize, Drawing Research Network, University of Brighton 2010

 The Watt Memorial Trust Award for Travel & Academic studies